Code Geass: Setting

-In an alternative timeline, the world is divided into three superpowers (similar to the world of Nineteen Eighty-Four by George Orwell): the Holy Britannian Empire (the Americas; also called Britannia), the Chinese Federation (Asia), and the Europa United (Europe and Africa).
+The world is divided into three superpowers (similar to the world of Nineteen Eighty-Four by George Orwell): the Holy Britannian Empire (the Americas; also called Britannia), the Chinese Federation (Asia), and the Europa United (Europe and Africa).
 The story takes place after the Holy Britannian Empire's conquest of Japan on August 10, 2010, a.t.b., by means of Britannia's newest weapon, the "Autonomous Armored Knight," or "Knightmare Frame."
 In turn, Britannia effectively strips Japan and its citizens of all rights and freedoms and renames the country Area 11, with its citizens referred to as Elevens.

-The point of divergence for this timeline appears to be that during the reign of Elizabeth I, though the queen remained unmarried and bore a son (the fictional ancestor of the Britannian Emperors, Henry IX).
+The main point of divergence for this timeline appears to be that during the reign of Elizabeth I, though the queen remained unmarried, she bore a son (the fictional ancestor of the Britannian Emperors, Henry IX).
 However, several alternative timelines exist in the Code Geass universe, and the point of divergence may differ between each.
-The most common point of divergence in all timelines is in the Code Geass universe, with Julius Caesar's invasions of Britain between 55 and 54 BC ending in failure when the British Celts united under Alwin the First.
-They forced the Romans out and established the First United British Kingdom in 54 BC, which became the first year of the Britannian Calendar (1 a.t.b, first year of Ascension Throne Britannia, with 55 BC as 1 b.t.b., the first year Before Throne Britannia).
-While other Roman invasions had been followed, by 43 a.t.b.(12 BC) Britannia was recognized as an independent kingdom by the Roman Empire.
-As such, while many events in the Code Geass universe share similar dates with actual history, in truth they take place about half a century earlier (as with the French Revolution of 1789 a.t.b., or 1734 AD).
-Almost all timelines share a version of the Geass Order/Cult/Directorate, an organization that controls and uses Geass users and abilities and which is heavily involved with the Britannian Imperial Family.
+The most common point of divergence in all timelines is Julius Caesar's invasions of Britain between 55 and 54 BC ending in failure when the British Celts unite under Alwin the First.
+Alwin forces the Romans out and establishes the First United British Kingdom in 54 BC, which becomes the first year of the Britannian Calendar (1 a.t.b, first year of Ascension Throne Britannia, with 55 BC as 1 b.t.b., the first year Before Throne Britannia).
+While other Roman invasions follow, by 43 a.t.b.
+(12 BC) Britannia is recognized as an independent kingdom by the Roman Empire.
+As a result, while many events in the Code Geass universe take place on nominally similar dates to actual history, they occur in fact half a century earlier (as with the French Revolution of 1789 a.t.b., or 1734 AD).
+Almost all timelines share a version of the Geass Order/Cult/Directorate, an organization that controls Geass users and abilities, and which is heavily involved with the Britannian Imperial Family.